samkleespies/godot-mcp-cli/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to the [GitHub repository](https://github.com/waefrebeorn/Godot-MCP).

 ## Documentation